Detecting positive correlations in a multivariate sample: Introduction

 \subsubsection{An application in the study of random geometric graphs}

-In Section \ref{sec:cliquergg} we apply the lower bound for the optimal risk in the clique model in a perhaps unexpected context and derive a new lower bound for the clique number of a high-dimensional random geometric graph.
+In Section~\ref{sec:cliquergg}, we apply the lower bound for the optimal risk in the clique model in a perhaps unexpected context and derive a new lower bound for the clique number of a high-dimensional random geometric graph.
 The setup is as follows.

 Consider a random geometric graph on the unit sphere in dimension $m$.
 The graph has $n$ vertices, each corresponding to a random point on the unit sphere.
 Two vertices are connected by an edge if the inner product of the corresponding points is positive.
-In a recent paper, \cite{DeGyLuUd11} studied the clique number (i.e., the size of the largest clique in the graph) $\omega(n,m)$ of such a graph in various regimes.
-They showed that when $m \sim c\log n$ for a sufficiently small constant $c$, $\omega(n,m)=n^{1-o(1)}$ with high probability, while when $m \ge 9 \log^2 n$, $\omega(n,m) = O(\log^3 n)$.
+In a recent paper, Devroye, Gy\"orgy, Lugosi and Udina \cite{DeGyLuUd11} studied the clique number (i.e., the size of the largest clique in the graph) $\omega(n,m)$ of such a graph in various regimes.
+They showed that when $m \sim c\log n$ for a sufficiently small constant $c$, $\omega(n,m)=n^{1-\oo(1)}$ with high probability, while when $m \ge9 \log^2 n$, $\omega(n,m) = \OO(\log^3 n)$.
 However, nothing was known about the behavior of the clique number in between.
 In particular, it was unclear where exactly the clique number becomes polylogarithmic.
-In Section \ref{sec:cliquergg} we show that the phase transition occurs at $m \asymp \log^2 n$.
-In particular, we prove that for all $c>0$, when $m \sim c\log n$, then the median of $\omega(n,m)$ grows as a positive power of $n$ and even for $m \asymp \log^{2-\epsilon} n$, the median of $\omega(n,m)$ grows faster than any power of $\log n$, for all $\epsilon >0$.
+In Section~\ref{sec:cliquergg}, we show that the phase transition occurs at $m \asymp\log^2 n$.
+(We use the notation $a_n \asymp b_n$ when $(a_n)$ and $(b_n)$ are two sequences such that $a_n = \OO(b_n)$ and $b_n = \OO(a_n)$.)
+In particular, we prove that for all $c>0$, when $m \sim c\log n$, then the median of $\omega(n,m)$ grows as a positive power of $n$ and even for $m \asymp \log^{2-\epsilon} n$, the median of $\omega(n,m)$ grows faster than any power of $\log n$, for all $\epsilon>0$.